 Since dogs cannot communicate with us verbally, in order to get an indication of whether your dog is happy, at ease, stressed, or ready to play, it would be helpful to observe their sleeping positions and be aware of what signs to look out for.
 Here are some attributes you can pay attention to when noticing your best buddy sleeping that will bring you insights regarding their well-being.

 #1 “Superman, to the Rescue!”

-One of the funnier looking sleeping positions you may catch your doggo in is the “Superman” sleeping position, when they are sprawled out on their tummy and have their front legs sticking far out.
-Often times popular with the younger puppy crowd, this particular position is adopted by those who must nap frequently but are also ready to play at a moment’s notice.
+One of the funnier-looking sleeping positions you may catch your doggo in is the “Superman” sleeping position when they are sprawled out on their tummy and have their front legs sticking far out.
+Oftentimes popular with the younger puppy crowd, this particular position is adopted by those who must nap frequently but are also ready to play at a moment’s notice.
 Just because they need to get some shut-eye, doesn’t mean they want to miss out on any bonding time with their favorite humans!
 They simply crashed because they were so tired from the last round of play.
 It is also frequently a sign that your little friend is hot and exhausted from running around and trying to cool down on the chilled floor tiles.
-This position is ideal for quick naps as opposed to long deep sleep, and allows them to jump up on their feet immediately when they sense opportunity to play, also indicating a high energy level.
+This position is ideal for quick naps as opposed to long deep sleep and allows them to jump up on their feet immediately when they sense an opportunity to play, also indicating a high energy level.

 #2 “OMG It’s a Dead Bug!”